Computation of the Lambda function for a finite Galois extension: Appendix

 \textbf{Acknowledgements.} I would like to thank Prof E.-W. Zink, Humboldt University, Berlin for suggesting this problem and his constant valuable advice and comments.
-I also thank to my adviser Prof. Rajat Tandon for his continuous encouragement.
+I also thank my adviser Prof. Rajat Tandon for his continuous encouragement.
 I express my gratitude to Prof. Dipendra Prasad, TIFR, Bombay, for his valuable comments at the early stage of this project.
+I would also like to thank to the referees for their valuable comments for the improvement of the paper.